antoniogamiz/beta-tfg/README.md

 ~~~

 This project contains a lot of Tikz figures so they are cached the first time they are generated.
 To edit or add new figures, see [figures directory](doc/latex/figures).
 This has been done following the instructions on [this question](https://tex.stackexchange.com/questions/482557/how-to-externalize-tikz-pictures).

+### References

+- Some latex code have been based on [this source](https://github.com/VictorMorenoJimenez/tfg2020/tree/master/doc/latex).